CrimsonAS/qmlbench/README.md

 The second thing one needs to do is to kill absolutely every running thing on the computer.
 Webbrowser typically suck a lot of juice at random points in time.
 Same with mail clients, irc clients, media players, etc. When you benchmark, run only your terminal and the benchmarking application.
 Disable system wide file indexing in your OS, etc..
 Any background process that might pop up will cause instability in the results.

+The third thing is that if your system is running with the 'basic' render loop (QSG_INFO=1 in the environment will tell you), you will most likely not be able to get velvet FPS because the animations are timer driven and will skip once or twice per frame by default.
+If threaded is not an option for whatever reason, try with QSG_RENDER_LOOP=windows (which uses vsync driven animations)

 ##the qmlbench tool

 It comes with a number of default settings which aim to help give stable numbers: